germaniuss/liboauth/README.md

 code retrieval (I'd like to use protocol handlers but implementing on many platforms seems hard)

-- IMPORTANT Access token refresh functionality using the refresh token.

 - UNIMPORTANT Simplification of the codebase to remove the use of tiny-json and